HOW DO MICE GET IN THE HOUSE

 As well as eliminating what attracts mice to your home, you might want to think about other barriers you could put up.
 So, what smells do mice hate and how effective are they at repelling the unwelcome rodents?

 Unfortunately, while some limited research has suggested ammonia, mothballs, chilli oil and peppermint oil could be possible mouse deterrents, the first two can be dangerous to have in the home and they all tend to be ineffective when put to scientific testing.
-Your best bet to dealing with a mouse problem is to use baits, traps or poisons to catch them before they venture too far into your home.
+Your best bet to dealing with a mouse problem is to use baits, traps or poisons to catch them and learn how to kill rats before they venture too far into your home.

 What smells do rats hate?